JetBrains/intellij-sdk-docs/user_interface_components/tool_windows.md

 If the toolwindow of your plugin doesn't need to be displayed for all projects, you can also specify the *conditionClass*  attribute - the qualified name of a class implementing the
 [Condition\<Project\>](upsource:///platform/util-rt/src/com/intellij/openapi/util/Condition.java)
 interface (this can be the same class as the toolwindow factory implementation).
-If the condition returns false, the toolwindow will not be displayed.
+If the condition returns `false`, the toolwindow will not be displayed.
 Note that the condition is evaluated only once when the project is loaded;
 if you'd like to show your and hide toolwindow dynamically while the user is working with the project, you need to use the second method for toolwindow registration.